 If you’re interested, here’s a little more detail:

 My Mexican roots come from my dad’s side.
 Mexico is an admixed country and like many people from Mexico, we are mestizo—a mix of Spanish, Native Mexican, and some African.
 The Tejedas are from Jalisco, Mexico, and fun fact, my great-great-great grandfather was the chief aka “el jefe” of a small village in Jalisco.

-My Jewish heritage (Ashkenazi and Sephardic) comes from both sides of the family, but it’s mostly from my dad’s side.
-And with the Jewish diaspora, they’ve lived all over— the Middle East, Europe, North Africa, and the Americas.
+My Jewish heritage (Ashkenazi and Sephardic) is mostly from my dad’s side.
+And with the Jewish diaspora, they’ve lived all over— the Middle East, Europe, and the Americas.